 Abstract

 The principal objective of the Lagos State Parks and Gardens Agency (LASPARK) is to create and maintain functioning and operational parks and gardens, plant and maintain trees, to make Lagos greener and healthier.
 It is enshrined with the mission of taking over the State Government's greening project to create a serene environment.
 With the creation of more parks and gardens since its establishment, the Agency has further solidified the enormous accomplishments of the Ministry of Environment and Water Resources.
 In its bid to consolidate the gains recorded in urban renewal through the greening initiative, there has not been any new strategy that would further enhance the implementation of an effective and efficient greening policy for the benefit of residents.
 The study adopted a quantitative approach for the field survey that was obtained through the mapping and identification of the existing green components.
-This study is focused on Ikeja Ikeja Government Reserved Area(GRA) a district within the Lagos metropolis that is heavily residential with a few government offices, non-governmental local and international businesses and notable commercial avenues.
+This study is focused on Ikeja Ikeja Government Reserved Area(GRA) a district within the Lagos metropolis that is heavily residential with a few government offices, non-governmental local and international businesses, and notable commercial avenues.
 On approximately a land area of 5.01 km² sitting on a geographical coordinate of 538565.82mE and 726435.87mN respectively.
 The study identified the Green, Green-Grey, and Green-Blue infrastructure categories.
 Thereafter, 12 sub-categories were assessed using the three sustainability indicators (environmental, social & economic indicators).
 It is necessary to revitalize and refocus the regreening of Lagos, review and improve LASPARK operations, and also emphasize the need for urban redevelopment and overhaul of environmental policies.

 10 Conceptual framework for ICT management in public open spaces: